raspberrypilearning/interactive-animation/en/step_3.md

 ---

-Use a **How to ...** only when you need to.
-Some tasks suggest what topic you should search for in a **How to ...**.
+You only need to use a **How to ...** when you need a reminder or to understand blocks in more detail.

-Search a **How to ...** using '⌘F' (the 'command' and 'F' keys at the same  time).
-For instance, search now for the word 'command' in this ingredient.
-You will see it highlights whenever  the word is used in the **How to ...**.

 --- /collapse ---